UIResourceRenderer Component

 style

-: Optional props passed to iframe elements (for HTML/URL resources)
+: Optional props passed to iframe elements (for HTML/URL resources)ref

 remoteDomProps